EamonNerbonne/SqliteBenchCore/README.md

 As a baseline, the performance of Sql Server LocalDb in the same test is also included (which is not an in-proc db, and is thus expected to incur more overhead).

+Results on an i7-4770k using .net core 2.0 (net471 appears slightly slower overall):

 Sql Server LocalDb:
     37.285us/query marginal query cost over 100000 queries;